thedavidchu/cv-bootstrap/README.md

-# Computer Vision Bootstrap (cv-bootstrap)
+# Computer Vision Data Labeller (ArtisticCV)

+Formerly, cv-bootstrap.

 ## Purpose
-Bootstrap for a computer vision project.
+Data labeller for a computer vision project.

-**Note: this will not work out of the box, because I do not provide the test images**

 ## Compatibility
 I am going to only work on .png and .jpeg files to start.
 I will add conversions as we progress.